nuxeo/nuxeo-tools-cloudformation/README.md

 ## AMIs

 We are using AMIs from [Alestic](http://alestic.com/).
-The OS is Ubuntu 10.04 LTS (Lucid Lynx).
+The OS is Ubuntu 12.04 LTS (Precise Pangolin).
-Those are EBS boot instance (ie not volatile).
+Those are EBS boot instances (ie not volatile).

 ## About Nuxeo